 Public Communication Management (PCM) is an emerging management concept applied to information, communication, collaboration and decision making.
-PCM is most prevalent among public organizations, non-profits, and government.
-However, its concepts are applicable to businesses and their relationship with customers and among their employees.
+PCM is prevalent among public and private organizations, non-profits, and government.

-The focus of PCM is on the processes surrounding the gathering and sharing of information, connecting and engaging the appropriate parties or individuals, deliberation and dialog, and motivating the party or parties into action.
+The focus of PCM is on the processes surrounding the gathering and sharing of information, connecting and engaging the appropriate parties or individuals, quality interaction through deliberation and dialog, and motivating the party or parties into action.
 Each of these processes contain their own challenges to solve in order to drive successful outcomes.

 These challenges can also be unique to the institution in which they are found.
-For example, unlike their private sector counterparts, public organizations operate in open environments distinguished by their legal, political and ethical structure, standards and processes.
-Likewise, internal communication challenges can be quite different from external ones requiring decisions influenced heavily by culture and less by economics.
+For example, unlike their private sector counterparts, public organizations operate in open environments driven by legal, political and ethical policies.
+Likewise, internal communication challenges can be quite different from external ones where decisions may be heavily influenced by culture and less by economics.

-New technologies and ideas deployed through creative strategies can help organizations respond successfully and help position themselves for the next wave of innovation.
+New technologies and ideas deployed through creative strategies can help organizations manage these challenges and successfully position themselves for the next wave of innovation.
 Yet, there must be a sensitivity as to how they are deployed and used.

-My group, Public Communication Management Strategies helps companies and institutions be successful by helping them become more aware of their options and more resourceful in how they use them.
+My group, Public Communication Management Strategies helps companies, nonprofits and government agencies be successful by helping them become more aware of their options and more resourceful in how they use them.